Current

 ____________________________________________________________________

-Yona Verwer is a Dutch-born, New York-based multidisciplinary visual artist whose work explores themes of identity, migration, ecology, heritage, and transformation.
+Yona Verwer is a Dutch-born, New York-based multidisciplinary visual artist whose work explores themes of identity, ecology, heritage, and transformation.
 Her practice spans painting, installation, video, and new media, often combining traditional techniques with contemporary narratives.

 Her most recent series, LIVING WATERS, includes two ongoing projects: